 Purpose: To construct a rock groyne in the Waitara River Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Notification prior to maintenance works No maintenance work required N/A 2.
 Removal of structures when no longer required Structure still required N/A 3.
 Optional review provision re environmental effects Adopted 2013/14 monitoring report recommendation to not review consent.
-No further provision for review N/A res Overall assessment of consent compliance and environmental performance in respect of this consent N/A N/A Ove erall assessment of administrative e performance in respect of this consent
+No further provision for review N/A Ov N/A Ov N/A

-Pu Purpose: To discharge contaminants into the air Condition requirement Means of monitoring during period under review Compliance achieved?
+Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Adoption of best practicable options likely to minimise adverse effects on the environment Ongoing inspection and liaison with consent holder Yes 2.
 Minimisation of emissions through control of processes Ongoing inspection and liaison with consent holder Yes 3.
-Consultations prior to alterations to the plant or processes Inspection and liaison found no alterations to plant or processes requiring additional approvals Yes

-Condition requirement Means of monitoring during period under review Compliance achieved?
-4. Triennial written air discharge report Report received May 2016 Yes 5.
-Maximum ground-level concentrations of methanol beyond boundaries Previous modelling has shown compliance when site in full operation Yes 6.
+Consultations prior to alterations to the plant or processes Inspection and liaison found no alterations to plant or processes requiring additional approvals Yes 4.
+Triennial written air discharge report rge Report received May 2016 5.
+Previous modelling has shown compliance when site in full operation Yes 6.
 Maximum ground-level concentrations of carbon monoxide beyond boundaries Previous modelling has shown compliance when site in full operation Yes 7.
-Maximum ground-level concentrations of nitrogen dioxide beyond boundaries Previous modelling has shown compliance when site in full operation Yes 8.
+Maximum ground-level concentrations of nitrogen dioxide beyond boundaries of nitrogen dioxide site in full operation 8.
 Maximum ground-level concentrations of other contaminants beyond boundaries Previous modelling has shown compliance when site in full operation Yes 9.
-No offensive or objectionable odour at or beyond the site boundaries Inspection Yes 10.
+No offensive or objectionable odour at or beyond the site boundaries odour at or beyond the site 10.
 Adverse effects on ecosystems not permitted Inspection of neighbourhood found no adverse effects Yes 11.
-Optional review provision - notification within 6 months of receiving report (condition 4) re environmental effects No review N/A 12.
-Monitoring to the satisfaction of the Council Annual review and ongoing liaison.
-Yes 13.
+Optional review provision - No review notification within 6 months of eceiving report (condition 4) re environmental effects N/A 12.
+Monitoring to the satisfaction of the Council 13.
 Lapse condition N/A N/A 14.
 Review provision Adopted 2013/14 monitoring report recommendation to not review consent.
-No further provision for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent
+No further provision for review Overall assessment of consent compliance and environmental performance in respect of this consent - formance in respect of this consent High